Written by Rose Bassett

 Article first published 12 July 2020.

-Photographs taken by Jake Amy and Simon Fazio.
+Photographs taken by Jake Amy, Simon Fazio and provided by Bonnie.

-Written and edited by Jake Amy and Hugh Heller.
+Written by Rose Bassett.
+Edited by Jake Amy and Hugh Heller.